CloudI/CloudI/README.markdown

   along with the trie data structure for efficient lookups
 * cnodes are no longer used for external service (i.e., job) communication, instead sockets are used for each thread (either UDP or TCP can be used)
+* external services (i.e., jobs) are no longer implemented in dynamic libraries but are instead implemented in executables.  this change makes running various VMs or interpreters easy and avoids dynamic library link dependency problems with various version dependencies (i.e., helps support Java, Python, etc.)
 * HTTP can be used to call services, but JSON-RPC is not supported like it was in 0.0.10 (support for JSON-RPC will be added again soon)
 * a normal autotools/rebar build system is used that doesn't attempt to